uselesstechjunks/leetcode/docs/source/stat.rst

 #.
 Parametric Model: If this set can be spanned by a finitely many parameters.
 #.
 Non-parametric Model: Otherwise.

-Example: If a model for regression is restricted to the set of affine functions
+Example: If a regression model is defined by the set of affine functions

 .. math::
     \mathcal{F}=\{r(x)=mx+c; m,c\in\mathbb{R}\}

 then it's parametric.
-Similarly, if the model is a set of FFN (feed-forward networks) of a given size, then it is also parametric and the parameters of this model are the weights and biases in each layer.
+Similarly, if the regression model is a set of feed-forward networks (FFN) of a given size, then it is also parametric and the parameters of this model are the weights and biases in each layer.

-If it is for densities, then a parametric model could be
+If the task is to estimate densities, then a parametric model could be

 .. math::
     \mathcal{F}=\{f_X(x;\mu,\sigma)=\frac{1}{\sigma\sqrt{2\pi}}\exp\{\frac{1}{2\sigma}(x-\mu)^2);\mu\in\mathbb{R},\sigma\in\mathbb{R}^+\}

 .. note::
     #.
-The factors that decide the number of parameters, such as choice of function-class, is independent of the inference process and is decided separately.
-These are often called *hyper-parameters*.
+The process that decides the model, such as choice of function-class or number of parameters, is independent of the inference and is performed separately beforehand.
+In Machine Learning, these are often called *hyper-parameters*.
     #.
 Since there are multiple items to choose before performing inference, it is useful to clarify the sequence:

         #.
 A metric of goodness of an estimator is chosen first.
         #.
-A model is chosen (i.e. hyperparameters).
+A model is chosen (such as, hyperparameters).
         #.
 Inference is performed using computation involving the samples.
+        #.
+Quality of model is judged by evaluating the model on the inference data.
+        #.
+(Optional) A different model is chosen and the process repeats.

 A non-parametric model for distributions can be the set of all possible cdfs.